charliewilliams/Larkhall-site/content/works/sywm/index.md

 Mixed by Scott Barnett and mastered by Zino Mikorey.

-{{< blockquote text="“A new exciting voice on the contemporary scene”" cite="Hannah MacInnes, Times Radio" >}}
+{{< blockquote text="“A new exciting voice on the contemporary scene”" cite="—Hannah MacInnes, Times Radio" >}}
-{{< blockquote text="“Absolutely lovely”" cite="Scala Radio" >}}
+{{< blockquote text="“Absolutely lovely”" cite="—Scala Radio" >}}
 {{< blockquote text="“Soulful, richly layered mini works of art.
 It's rare I listen to an album like this and from the first play through love every single track.
-9/10”" cite="Nick Smithson, Review Graveyard" >}}
+9/10”" cite="—Nick Smithson, Review Graveyard" >}}
 {{< blockquote text="“Not only beautifully captivating, but also filled with sonic illustration, of meaning without words, a technological statement of the profound.
-8.5/10”" cite="Liverpool Sound (Ian Hall)" >}}
+8.5/10”" cite="—Liverpool Sound (Ian Hall)" >}}

 <br><br>